How do I find materials?

 Office records are available for research at the discretion of the originating office; this decision is not made by the library.
 When records are available for research, they are called "open"; records restricted from research are called "closed."

-Boston College President's Office Records prior to 1969 are generally open; sometimes "screening" (reviewing by Burns Library staff for confidential information) is required in advance of researcher use.
+Boston College President's Office Records prior to 1969 are open; however, some folders are closed for privacy reasons.
 In most cases, faculty and alumni papers are open for research.There are few to no restrictions on publications, photographs, athletics programs and media guides.

 Can you help us?